movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 readers snapshot their locations; writers retain root locks and COW paths from the root downward.
 Validate against the path's view generation.

+Packed leaf edits move payloads and descriptors within private COW storage after validating capacity and affected ancestor separators.
+Leaves with gaps or inputs that alias the leaf use a scratch rebuild.
+Both paths compact size changes and zero unused space.
+Data and metadata CRC32C use the general-register instruction on amd64 CPUs with SSE4.2, with a portable fallback.

 Idle validated metadata retains private bytes in a bounded 8 MiB LRU; device buffers are released after loading.
 An address index finds active and cached blocks.
 Hits must match generation, level, and permitted owner, and their